 8. Enabling Add Yourself on a Chart

 If you're a Chart Administrator you can enable the "Add Yourself" feature for that chart.
-This will allow any Contributor to Add/Remove themselves to/from any Team on this Chart.
+This will allow any user to Add/Remove themselves to/from any Team on this Chart.
 To do this, scroll to the bottom of the i-panel and click on "Enable/Disable Add Yourself"

 9. Enabling Down Hierarchy editing

 On a per-Chart basis, you can enable Down Hierarchy editing.
-This allows any Contributor to create structure (Roles and Relationships) under a Role they fill in that Chart.
+This allows any user to create structure (Roles and Relationships) under a Role they fill in that Chart.
 Chart Admins can turn this on/off by selecting the "Set down hierarchy editing" action in the i-menu.

 10. Creating Org Units from Charts